zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     Be it a stage speaking to 10,000+ people or facilitating an intimate workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
-His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights for elevating work and life success.
+His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights leading to sustainable work and life success.
   quote: >-
     "Breakdowns and breakthroughs inspire change in billionaires, celebrities, scaleups, startups, and Fortune 500 companies."